jks-prv/5370_proc/README.txt

 Attach the BBB to the board being very careful to observe that the RJ45 Ethernet connector of the BBB goes over the notch in the white silkscreen outline on the board.
 The connector pins are not polarized so don't get this wrong.
 See photos on http://www.jks.com/5370/5370.html

 Install the board in your 5370 as described in step 2 above.
 Attach an Ethernet cable to the BBB from your network.
 Do _not_ attach an external power supply to the BBB 5V barrel connector as this will conflict with the 5V being supplied from the board via the expansion pins.
-However the 5V present on a USB cable, if you're using one, is okay since the BBB knows how to deal with this case.
+However the 5V present on a USB cable, if you're using one, is okay since the BBB knows how to select between the two power sources.
 Power up the 5370.
 You should observe the 4 LEDs blinking on the BBB as described in step 5 above.

 The IP address assigned to the BBB by DHCP can be determined by several means: A free app called "Fing" on iphone/ipad, viewing the IP assignment table maintained by your DHCP server, using various network scanning tools that are available, etc. Look for the IP address associated with an Ethernet "MAC" address belonging to the Texas Instruments MAC range (TI makes the Sitara ARM processor chip used on the BBB).